Inflectra/spira-documentation/docs/HowTo-Guides/Permissions-Workflows.md

 - what fields are visible
 - what fields are disable (cannot be edited)
 - what fields cannot be empty (you will not be able to save the artifact until these fields are filled in)
-- which steps you can move to next - this is called a transtion
+- which steps you can move to next - this is called a transition

 Transition are how you move from one step (status) to another.
 At each workflow step you can make as many transitions as you want.
 Each transition will move the workflow to a new step.
 For each transition you can control: